sobanieca/jsonr/readme.md

 With jsonr you can create collection of requests (for instance inside GIT repository) and easily use them.
-This tool is supposed to be very simple to use and already provide you with all utilities need to play with JSON HTTP API's.
+This tool is supposed to be very simple to use and already provide you with all utilities needed to play with JSON HTTP API's.

 ![image](https://user-images.githubusercontent.com/2606245/197878238-4d421afa-5188-42a2-bd93-2454a4aeb649.png)